Scincella lateralis: Habitat

-S. lateralis lives in a variety of habitats, including deciduous or mixed deciduous/coniferous forests, hedgerows, and the edges of streams and ponds.
+S. lateralis lives in a variety of habitats, including deciduous or mixed deciduous/coniferous forests, hedgerows, palmetto hammocks, and the edges of streams and ponds.
 It does require a deep substrate, such as leaf litter.
+Known to occasionally shelter in Sabal palmettos.

 Some evidence suggests that meander cutoff may promote gene flow across a riverine barrier in Ground skinks.
 Several genetic discontinuities align with major southeastern rivers and rivers may have historically isolated populations.
 However, phylogeographic evidence suggests that some gene flow is occurring across the rivers, and especially the Mississippi River.
 The meander loop cutoff mechanism may allow passive dispersal to take place across the barrier.

 Behavior

 The ground skink is a fossorial species, spending the majority of its time buried in leaf litter on the forest floor.
 Unlike other skinks, it seldom climbs trees.
 Its usual means of locomotion is to wriggle through the leaf litter with undulating movements.
 It may dive under water when pursued, although normally avoids wet areas.
 It is largely diurnal, but may be active at night as well.
 It hibernates during the coldest months, but may be active in almost any month of the year in North Carolina (Palmer et al. 1995).
 As befits a tiny lizard, the home range of an individual may be as small as 20 square meters (Natureserve).
-Ground skinks exhibit tail autonomy when seized which distracts the predator and allows the ground skink to escape.
+Ground skinks exhibit tail autotomy when seized which distracts the predator and allows the ground skink to escape.
 The tail will later regrow.
 However, once the tail is dropped there is a marked drop in their escape speed (38 to 28 cm/s) and fleeing distance (152 cm with tail, 9 cm without tail).
 Males are more aggressive than females and are known to bite.
 Due to males being more aggressive, they often times have a larger head than females.
 This difference is known as sexual dimorphism and gives the males an advantage when competing for females, attacking larger females, and defending itself from predators.
+Following confrontation, dominant males will lunge at and chase away subordinate males to secure retreat/hide access.
+The aggressiveness seen in adults is not shared in neonates, instead they are docile and may share retreats.
+A field study conducted showed that S. lateralis with lower body temperatures fled earlier in predatory events when the predator was farther away than did warmer animal.
+Unlike other forest dwelling lizards, S. lateralis is an effective thermoregulator, changing the timings of its activity in response to daily temperature fluctuations and conditions.